Barbora Strýcová career statistics: Year-end championships

 In doubles, Strýcová debut at the WTA Finals, in 2018, where she was stopped in semifinals.
 Year later, in 2019, Strýcová together with Hsieh Su-wei reached final at the WTA Finals, where they lost against Tímea Babos-Kristina Mladenovic.

 Grand Slam championships

 Strýcová reached two Grand Slam finals, with score of 1–1 win-loss.
 The first final that she reached was at the 2019 Wimbledon Championships, where she won the title alongside Hsieh Su-wei.
 In 2020, she reached her second Grand Slam final, at the Australian Open, but ended runner-up.

 Barbora also reached a total of six semifinals, five in doubles and one in singles.
 Semifinal in singles was in 2019 at Wimbledon, where she lost against Serena Williams.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.